4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 Most of my code is to be used by other team members who are not coders.
 They can't be too complex to run or if they are, documentation and/or training must accompany them.

-#### _Windows_
+#### _Utilized OS_

-Primarily Windows 7 until Windows 10 became the new requirement Academically, I've used Python on Linux distributions.
+Primarily Windows 7 (3+ years) until Windows 10 became the new requirement in my professional environment.
+Academically, I've used Python on Linux distributions.

 #### _Proxy Issues_